Bert H. Miller: Political career

+U. S. Senator and death

-Miller was elected to the United States Senate in 1948, defeating Republican incumbent Henry Dworshak, but died of a heart attack after only nine months in office.
+Miller was elected to the United States Senate in 1948, defeating Republican incumbent Henry Dworshak by 3,132 votes, but died of a heart attack after only nine months in office.
 Governor C. A. Robins appointed Dworshak to succeed him.
-As of 2021, Miller remains the last Democrat to hold the Class II U.S. Senate seat from Idaho.
+As of 2020, Miller remains the last Democrat to hold the Class II U.S. Senate seat from Idaho.

-Miller is buried in Morris Hill Cemetery in Boise.
+Miller's funeral was in Idaho at the state capitol, with burial at Morris Hill Cemetery in Boise.